casprwang/surge/README.md

 The lists are processed with the following transformations:

+- Remote files downloaded in parallel for efficiency
-- Comments removed
+- Comments and empty lines automatically removed using `grep` commands
-- Duplicate entries removed
+- Duplicate entries removed using efficient shell commands (`sort -u`)
 - Invalid entries filtered out
+- Wildcard domains (containing `*`) are skipped for safety
 - Compressed and optimized
 - Converted to domain format (`.example.com`)
+- All sources combined into a single deduplicated `all.txt` file

 ## ⚠️ Disclaimer